View Document

 (39) Minor changes to the convention of a program, plan code or title may be approved by the Academic Registrar in exceptional circumstances.
 The Academic Registrar's Group will consult with relevant stakeholders if system changes are required.

-(40) Course and Program Administration must be consulted when a program title has changed, and the college needs to update the program guide for a plan associated with a previous program title.
+(40) Academic Governance must be consulted when a program title has changed, and the college needs to update the program guide for a plan associated with a previous program title.

 (41) Vocational education and training program titles are determined by the relevant qualification title in the training package or accredited course documentation.